-"), but it is by far Journey's most famous, thanks to a resurgence in the '00s.
+"), but it is by far Journey's most famous song, thanks to a resurgence in the '00s.

-Journey lead singer Steve Perry and their guitarist Neal Schon are the credited songwriters on this one, but the entire band contributed.
-In the Time3 compilation the genesis of this song is explained: "At the band's Oakland warehouse, this song bubbled out of a rehearsal.
+Journey lead singer Steve Perry, keyboard player Jonathan Cain and guitarist Neal Schon are the credited songwriters on this one, but the entire band contributed.
+In the Time3 compilation, the genesis of this song is explained: "At the band's Oakland warehouse, this song bubbled out of a rehearsal.
 Schon developed the bass riff, the chugging guitar line and the sweeping chords on the chorus.
 Steve Smith built the song around a pattern featuring a lot of tom-toms, anchoring the number to a rich drum figure.
-Perry and Cain drew from their experiences with the Sunset Strip street scene for the lyrics, "streetlight people."
+Perry and Cain drew from their experiences with the Sunset Strip street scene for the lyrics, 'streetlight people.'"

 So how did it get in Monster in the first place?
 The film's director Patty Jenkins used it when they shot the scene and knew it fit perfectly.
 She sent the band members viewing copies of the film and asked permission to use it on a short budget.
 Perry called her back and not only gave approval, but helped her select music for the rest of the film; he's credited as a music consultant.